JudgeZarbi/banking-with-grape/README.md

 * will return a 500 internal server error if sending email fails.
 * The value of `account` refers to the name of a file that exists within the `info` directory inside the `src` directory, which will need to be created and populated.

+### Notes for non-MySQL databases

+In order for the system to work with non-MySQL databases, the requisite gem for the specific database will have to be acquired, the Gemfile will have to be altered to deal with it, and in `DB.rb`, the connector type will have to be altered to the connector being used.
+Refer to the documentation for your specific database (or search online) to determine if it's possible to convert the provided example data to the format used by your database.

 ### See also
 * [banking-with-retrofit](https://github.com/JudgeZarbi/banking-with-retrofit) - An example client to work with this backend, written for Android using retrofit.